 According to Werner, what are the six barriers to intervention with substance-abusing families?

-What four areas, which are primary developmental arenas for the adolescent and the family, organize MDFT (multidimensional family therapy) treatment?
+What the areas, which are primary developmental arenas for the adolescent and the family, organize MDFT (multidimensional family therapy) treatment?

 A. Differences in family roles that can hinder a woman's ability to access, enter, and complete drug abuse treatment.